-Originating all the way back in the 1910-1920s, a drive-in is a classic American summer staple.
+Originating all the way back in the 1910-1920s, a drive-in is a classic American summertime staple.
 The drive-ins were at their peak popularity in the 1950s and 1960s, bringing crowds every night.
 Watching a movie from the comfort of your car in the open air feels like it’s the way that movies were meant to be viewed.
 Now, no trip to the drive-in is complete without snacks!
 While many people bring their own treats with them, most drive-ins have a concession stand.
 Some of the most popular items are:

 - Hot Dogs & Hamburgers